Brand Ambassador - MyNorth.com

 About Brand Ambassador

-DBC America, the Tri-States Largest Promotional Marketing & Modeling Agency, is looking for energetic and reliable Brand Ambassadors to join our team in every county of Michigan, including the Petoskey area!
+DBC America, the Tri-States Largest Promotional Marketing & Modeling Agency, is looking for energetic and reliable Brand Ambassadors to join our team in the Traverse City area!

 Meeting modest sales goals in a retail setting